Moses-A/evilBunnyTrojan/README.md

 - Get hyptnotized by the dancing bunny
 - Press keys anywhere in your OS and watch the server getting logs of which keys you pressed

+Task List:
+1. allow remote connection, before deployment
+2. Create as Deamon so it will continue to run in the background